learn-co-curriculum/linux-env-setup/README.md

  - `learn whoami` and enter oauth token when asked (from https://learn.co/<github_username>)

+You can find your oauth token at the bottom of your profile page.

+Once you submit your oauth token, the command should return with your Name, Username, Email, and your Learn Directory.
+Take note of where your Learn Directory is located.
+You will find a `~/.learn-config` file that also has the location of the Learn Directory.

+## Opening the Learn-Co labs in a Natvie IDE environment.

+Currently, there is no Learn-Co IDE available for Linux, so you will work in a native environment.
+When you have a lab available to work on, you can find CLI instructions for workin with the lab system in this document: https://github.com/learn-co-curriculum/opening-a-lab-osx.
+Even though the document is for OSX, the commands are the same.
+It will show you how to use native `git` commands and how to use the `learn` command you installed in a previous step.

 ## Optional Dotfiles

 These dotfiles do a variety of different things and I highly recomend you download them.